shawnleftwich/documentation/brokers/csv.md

 to `_filename_` and some of the document fields may be removed.
 If you are one of these special cases you'll know it.

+Once the invoice has been inserted into your TMS you should send a GET request to the url listed in `acknowledgement_url` to verify the invoice in HubTran.

 * load_id
 * load_external_id
 * invoice_number